 It’s the National Fire Protection Association’s Fire Prevention Week, and their focus for the third year in a row is on smoke alarm safety.
 Smoke alarms are a great way to protect your family, pets, and home from unnecessary fire and smoke damage.
-We wrote about how to maintain them in last month’s blog post.
+We wrote about how to maintain them in a previous post.

 But another safety measure you can — and should — take is to strategically locate fire extinguishers in your home.
 You can’t always prevent a fire, but you may be able to put it out quickly with a working fire extinguisher and an understanding of how to use it.